 There are other advanced estate planning tools to consider if you are concerned about protecting your money and property from creditors, predators, outside influences, future family, and lawsuits.
-Further, it’s essential to choose someone who you trust to make decisions if you die, or are incapacitated, or otherwise unable to make decisions while living.
+Choose someone who you trust to make decisions in the event of your incapacity or death.
 The benefits of properly drafted lifetime discretionary trusts include:

 - Educational opportunities for future generations